sharatd/Happening-app/README.md

 An internal web portal for managing developers and assigning them to projects.

+To make yourself an admin client side, add your email to the client/utils/adminEmails.js file

+To make sure you receive emails when a developer applies, add yourself to the adminEmails object in server/src/utils.js

 ## Setting Up

 Inside both the `client` and `server` folders, run